arpithindukuri/bulletin/README.md

 <img src="docs/assets/split-terminal-3.png">

+Ensure all of them are in the root project directory, `/bulletin`.

 ## 2. Run Taskfile Commands

 1. In the first terminal, we will run the TypeScript compiler in watch mode.